abhishekprakash256/Rust/README.md

 - Only one line comments are there in rust by "//"

+- The block comments are /* and */

 - Rust makes a binary file or executable

 - Cargo is the rust default package manager